subclipse/svnclientadapter/readme.txt

 =============
 You will need to add svnClientAdapter.jar in your classpath.
 If you wish to use JNI client (recommended), you will need svnjavahl.jar in your classpath.
-If you wish to use pure java implementation of subversion low-level api, you will need javasvn.jar and jsch.jar in your classpath.
+If you wish to use pure java implementation of subversion low-level api, you will need javasvn.jar and ganymed.jar in your classpath.
+If you wish to use command line client, you will need that client be present on your system path.

 See the src/samples folder to see how to use it.